murvanessa/SkyBlueTeam/development-strategy.md

 ### Repo

-This user story was developed on a brach called `1-about-team`
+This user story was developed on a branch called `1-about-team`

 ### README.md